tscanlin/developers.optimizely.com/src/content/ios/articles/1-article-test.md

 # How Optimizely's iOS SDK Works

 *THIS ARTICLE WILL HELP YOU:*
-- Understand how Optimizely's SDK executes in an app
+- Understand *how Optimizely's SDK executes* in an app
-- Understand the order of operations for how an experiment runs
+- Understand the *order of operations* for how an experiment runs
-- Use Optimizely's iOS and Android APIs to provide visibility into what experiments are running
+- *Use Optimizely's iOS APIs* to provide visibility into what experiments are running
-- Activate experiments manually based on a user action (SDK versions 1.3 and above)
+- *Activate experiments manually* based on a user action (SDK versions 1.3 and above)
-- Understand how conversions are counted in Optimizely
+- Understand *how conversions are counted* in Optimizely

 ### OPTIMIZELY'S iOS SDK ORDER OF EXECUTION

-The following diagram illustrates how experiments are activated by the Optimizely SDKs (iOS and Android).
+The following diagram illustrates how experiments are activated by the Optimizely SDK.

 <img src="/assets/img/ios/optimizely_sdk_execution.png" alt="Drawing" style="width: 100%;"/>